 And what I just realized this week is that most English-speakers are not conversational in Spanish.
 So, there is no way a Spanish-speaking Christian could share the Gospel in a way they would understand.
 That is a role only an English-speaking believer can fill.
 And that is a major part of the reason God wants an English-speaking church in Medellin.

 How Does Grace Church Medellin Participate in the Great Commission?

 Recently, I read an article titled “9 Ministries That Satisfy The Great Commission“.
 I found it interesting that out of the 9 Ministries, Grace Church Medellin is already working in 4 of them.
 And as God brings growth to our group, we will eventually have regular worship and preaching services, and that will add a 5th Ministry.
-Just based on that, we are definitely participating in fulfilling the Great Commission.
+Just based on that, we are participating in fulfilling the Great Commission.
 Here are the ministries Grace Church is currently doing:

 We have weekly Bible Studies in our members’ homes or apartments.
 These studies include time for fellowship, Bible study, singing, prayer, and lots of discussions that larger settings don’t offer.

 Spending time one on one with a fellow believer, opening our Bibles together and learning how to become more like Christ, is the most effective way to make a disciple.

 In our case, we are trying to reach people from our culture who choose to live in a different culture.
 So we are the best ones available to reach out to our fellow English-speakers.
 Many of them are our fellow countrymen from North America.